BrodieL3/BrodieL3/README.md

 >  ◆  Computer Science II (COSC 1030) <br>
 >  ◆  Web Development: <br>
 >     ◇ gurfc.com (html/css/js) => migrating to Next.js soon to better keep in touch with alumni <br>
->     ◇ COMING SOON - A more rigorous political compass test, using statistics to show what we have in common
+>     ◇ COMING SOON - A nutrition tracker for college students

 Reach out to me at: bsl54@georgetown.edu if you are interested in talking to me about any of the above!